 This recipe is intended as a daily supplement to fortify the heart.
 This recipe is high in bioflavonoids and antioxidants, which protect and strengthen the body.
 The tincture blend is also warming for the circulatory system.
 Each of these tinctures are easy to make individually.

 - 2 parts Hawthorn Flowers and Leaf Tincture

 - 2 parts Hawthorn Berry Tincture

 - a label

-I like to fill a small 1 ounce bottle with a dropper, also labelled, as a usage bottle then refill it with the larger bottle that I reserve for bulk storage.
+I like to fill a small 1-ounce bottle with a dropper, also labeled, as a usage bottle then refill it with the larger bottle that I reserve for bulk storage.